Alcohol Can Disrupt Gene Expression

 Alcohol Alternatives on the Carnivore Diet

-- Mineral water: It contains natural or added minerals, which help hydration and electrolyte balance.
+- Mineral Water: It contains natural or added minerals, which help hydration and electrolyte balance.

-- Bone broth: It contains collagen, gelatin, amino acids (such as glycine and proline), and minerals (like calcium, magnesium, and phosphorus), which help joint and gut health.
+- Bone Broth: It contains collagen, gelatin, amino acids (such as glycine and proline), and minerals (like calcium, magnesium, and phosphorus), which help joint and gut health.
 It also helps hydration and contains natural electrolytes (sodium and potassium).

-- Electrolyte drinks: They support hydration and mineral balance and have no carbohydrates or sugar.
+- Electrolyte Drinks: They support hydration and mineral balance and have no carbohydrates or sugar.
 They also help recovery after intense physical activities.

-Yes, these alcohol alternatives contain no alcohol, but they are healthy and help you reach your weight loss and health goals on the Carnivore diet.
+Yes, these alcohol alternatives contain no alcohol, but they are healthy and help you reach your weight loss and health goals on the Carnivore Diet.

 Learn More: Can You Eat Olives on a Carnivore Diet?
 Is It Healthy?